 “cosy cottage in a stunning location”

+We have just spent yet another holiday in this cosy and peaceful cottage.
+The location is stunning with views over the Haven and beyond.
 With the local beach and the coastal path both within walking distance of the cottage it is ideal for walkers and dogs.

 Happy New Year to you.We are Looking forward to your next visit.There will be a brand new kitchen there by the time you return.
 Avril

 Build your perfect trip, with Holiday Lettings & TripAdvisor